chaeger/chaeger.github.io/_news/announcement_14.md

 related_posts: false
 ---

-I am hiring a new PhD position in Machine Learning for Information and Communication Technology, focusing on Integrated Sensing and Fiber Communication.
+I am hiring a new PhD student in Machine Learning for Information and Communication Technology, focusing on Integrated Sensing and Fiber Communication.

 The deadline to apply is March 3, 2024 (Applications are reviewed continuously)